tyler17/community/governance/votes/Community Executive vote - January 22, 2021.md

 ---
-title: Template - [Executive Vote] Collateral Onboarding, Debt Ceiling Adjustments, Other Changes - January 22, 2021
+title: Collateral Onboarding, Debt Ceiling Adjustments, Other Changes - January 22, 2021
+summary: Vote for this proposal to add new collateral, make debt ceiling adjustments, and make other changes
+date: 2021-01-22T00:00:00Z
+address: "0x02b288B361539462c0Ab80FdC7eAE53E120268C7"

 ---
-## [Executive Vote] Collateral Onboarding, Debt Ceiling Adjustments, Other Changes - January 22, 2021

 The Governance Facilitator(s) have placed an Executive Vote into the voting system on behalf of the Maker Governance community.
 MKR Holders should vote for this proposal if they wish to make the following alterations to the Maker Protocol.

 ### Onboard UNI-V2-USDC-ETH as a new Collateral Type